-36. Coaches and members of the audience may not use writing utensils of any kind in the competition rooms.
+36. Coaches and members of the audience may not use writing utensils of any kind once a match is in session, including the 2-minute break.
 Reading materials, with the exception of the provided competition program, may not be open.
 If any audience member(s) disregard these rules, any written material will be confiscated and the individual(s) may be issued an official warning or asked to leave the competition room.
 Exceptions to this rule include the Regional Bowl Coordinator(s) and National Office staff members, as well as the official competition photographer and/or videographer, who may use writing utensils if and when necessary.